AmMoPy/WeRateDogsAnalytics/README.md

 ### Scope

 The dataset featured is the tweet archive of Twitter user [@dog_rates](https://twitter.com/dog_rates), scope of this analysis covers the period starting Nov'15 till July'17 with a total of 1467 tweets.
-Only original ratings were considered (no replies or retweets) with the aim of concluding on two main things:
+Only tweets with dog images and original ratings were considered (no replies or retweets) with the aim of concluding on two main things:

 - Why is this account successful.
 - Key drivers of higher follower engagement.